terraform-ibm-modules/terraform-ibm-cos/examples/fscloud/README.md

 ## Before you begin

+Before you run the example, make sure that you set up the following prerequisites.

 - You need Hyper Protect Crypto Service instances available in the two regions that you want to deploy your primary and secondary buckets.
 - You need a root key that is available to use for bucket encryption in each region.
-- You must deploy into an account that complies with the framework.